 Be sure your family has the numbers of your passport, a copy of your passport identification (photo) page, credit card(s), and traveler's checks and a photocopy of your plane tickets.
-Make two photocopies of the identification page of your passport and visa for yourself and keep them separate from your passport.
+Keep a scan of the identification page of your passport and visa accessible in an electronic device and in the cloud.
 These measures will help if your documents, credit cards, or traveler's checks are lost or stolen.